lucasmartins/mailcannon/Readme.md

   subject: 'Test',
-  mail: MailCannon::Mail.new(text: 'you will see this when no HTML reader is available', html: 'this should be an HTML')) envelope_bag.push envelope envelope_bag.post! # this will sent using the 'hot-account'.
+  mail: MailCannon::Mail.new(text: 'you will see this when no HTML reader is available', html: 'this should be an HTML')) envelope_bag.push envelope envelope_bag.post! # this will be sent using the 'hot-account'.
 ```

 ### Configuration file